Your Most Pressing Financial Aid Questions Answered

 Navigating the financial aid process can be overwhelming – there’s no doubt about it!
 But if you’re just beginning your financial aid journey, know that it isn’t difficult to apply.
 You can determine your eligibility for a range of financial assistance simply by filling out the FAFSA form.

-AUTHOR’S NOTE: This article was originally published in March 2014.
-It has since been updated to include information relevant to 2015.
+EDITOR’S NOTE: This article was originally published in March 2014.
+It has since been updated to include information relevant to 2021.